kinostl/Mix-It-UP-Submission/notes.md

 (Make joke about Ananas)
 Ended up making a joke about Pine and apples.
 Box on the beach has them.
 Need a crowbar or something to open it. ...Canon?

+Talk to catcus, give it bottle of water, get sand dollar, give dollar to sword, get pineapple You find empty bottle in ocean
+You fill it at the pool (fresh water lake)

 ## Oranges

 The boat with the second slightly smaller boat has a note talking about slightly smaller palm trees having oranges, and coming back after getting lost.
 The tiniest palm tree/shrub in the lake on the bottom of the map has it.